SilvanWyss/Nolix/readme.md

-Nolix is a Java library.
+Nolix is a Java library for business and science.